agdenadel/agdenadel.github.io/_posts/2019-3-27-Eigenvalue-Properties.md

-When I took the math subject GRE I learned that in order to solve common linear algebra questions on the exam quickly, you should keep in mind a few facts about eigenvalues
+When I took the math subject GRE I learned that in order to solve common linear algebra questions on the exam quickly, you should keep in mind a few facts about eigenvalues.

 * The product of the eigenvalues of a matrix equals the determinant of the matrix
 * The sum of the eigenvalues of a matrix equals the trace of the matrix